Getting Explicit Instruction Right: Background

 \subsection{Other attempts at introducing Explicit Instruction in NSW}

-Before Charlestown South started implementing Explicit Instruction, the New South Wales public-school system had already introduced several structured-teaching programmes that feature al least some principles of Explicit Instruction.
+Before Charlestown South started implementing Explicit Instruction, the New South Wales public-school system had already introduced several structured-teaching programmes that tried to introduce some principles of Explicit Instruction.
 We provide some examples below.

 The \textit{Early Action for Success} (\textsc{EaFS}) policy was launched in 2012 across the Kindergarten, Year 1 and Year 2 classrooms of 228 low-performing schools.
 It provides target schools with ``instructional leaders'', specially-hired teachers whose role is to train teacher staff in implementing explicit instruction routines both targeting the whole classroom and small groups of students who are not performing well \citep{cese_eafs_2016}.
 The \textit{Language, Learning and Literacy} programme (\textsc{L3}) was piloted in 2010 and scaled to more than 900 Kindergarten classrooms by 2014, providing teachers with scripted, thirty-minute sequences on guided reading and writing \citep{nsw_l3_2015}.
 The \textit{Focus on Reading} was rolled out state-wide in 2011 and trained teachers Years 3–6 teachers turn comprehension lessons into a deliberate, step-by-step routine. \citep{nsw_for_2013}.
-All these initiatives are in line with research on evidence-based best practices in teaching conducted by the NSW Department of Education's Centre for Education Statistics and Evaluation \citep[CESE; ][]{nsw2013great}, which recommended explicit/direct teaching approaches based on a review of the literature and was the basis of the change in pedagogical approach in NSW public schools marked by \cite{{gtinl_2013}}.
+All these initiatives are in line with research on evidence-based best practices in teaching conducted by the NSW Department of Education's Centre for Education Statistics and Evaluation \citep[CESE; ][]{nsw2013great}, which recommended explicit/direct teaching approaches based on a review of the literature and was the basis of the change in pedagogical approach in NSW public schools marked by \citeauthor{{gtinl_2013}} \cite{{gtinl_2013}}.

 All the above is relevant for our study as it implies that the counterfactual in our evaluation is not an inquiry-dominated system but one in which there are competing\textemdash and unevenly distributed\textemdash attempts at implementing the Explicit Instruction approach.